 Over the next few days, we may be a little slow to respond to comments.
 Travel can, shall we say, be unpredictable around here.

 By the way, these photographs were taken after the storm was over.
-Can’t imagine what the same scenes looked like the day before when in was blowing force 11–just another winter week in Newfoundland.
+Can’t imagine what the same scenes looked like the day before when it was blowing Force 11—just another winter week in Newfoundland.